alikonuk1/wantdocs/README.md

 ### Example: Generating Documentation for This Repository's Code

-To generate/update documentation for the AI Documentation Synchronizer tool's own source code (located in `./src`) and place/update it in the `./docs` directory, you can run:
+To generate/update documentation for the this repo's own source code (located in `./src`) and place/update it in the `./docs` directory, you can run:

 ```bash
 npm start -- --codePath ./src --docPath ./docs -o ./docs